kavhad/dotnet-react-vertical-slice/README.md

 and greater developer productivity.

-The disadvantage of this architecture in this specific project type is that we don't get clean separation of horizontal layers e.g if we have separate coders that work exclusively on backend and frontend they still see files on both parts.
+The disadvantage of this architecture in this specific project type is that we don't get clean separation of horizontal layers e.g if a team have coders that work exclusively on backend and frontend they still see and can access files for both parts of the system.

 ### Folder structure